ftnext/plone_conf_2018/about_pyweb/PITCHME.md

 Note:

 It is a 20 minute talk.
-Talk keywords are Sphinx Extension and Twitter Card.
+As you know, Sphinx is a documentation generator.
+He will talk about to Sphinx Extension for Open Graph Protocol(OGP).
+One example of OGP is a Twitter card.

 ---